ghoomfrog/silili/vocabulary.md

 - *iki* is an upward "tiny" gesture with the thumb and index opening and closing.
 - *kal* is a flat hand circling vertically around the cheek.
 - *um* is a downward flat hand with side-pointing fingers.
-- *akaj* is a forward flat hand, circling vertically.
+- *aja* is a forward flat hand, circling vertically.
 - *pupu* is a backward flat hand, circling vertically.
 - *apa* is a backward hand pointing up.
 - *pum* is pointing down with the index.